Albrecht-S/fltk/README.CMake.txt

     unicode-defined scripts and gives FLTK limited support of right-to-left scripts.
 This option makes sense only under X11 or Wayland, and also requires Xft.
-    Note: Turned ON if Wayland or FLTK_OPTION_USE_CAIRO is enabled.
+    This option is ignored (always enabled) if Wayland or FLTK_GRAPHICS_CAIRO is ON.

 FLTK_USE_POLL - default OFF
     Deprecated: don't turn this option ON.